hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

 time to actualy get it working the way we want it to, so that we can use it to create new polls for our site.

+Here's an outline of what we're going to do:

+    * Create an FT that can create a new poll via the admin site

+    * Customise the human-readable display for polls

+    * Create "Choice" model objects to go with polls

+    * Add choices to the admin site

 Inspecting the admin site to decide what to test next
 -----------------------------------------------------